PrasadGautham/web-wrapper-delivery-app/docs/GO_LIVE_CHECKLIST.md

 2. Run staging database migrations.
 3. Test admin, merchant, restaurant, and driver flows end to end.
 4. Test with real Android devices.
-5. Test iPhone from macOS/Xcode.
+5. If iOS is in scope, test iPhone from macOS/Xcode.
 6. Create production merchants, stores, and staff accounts.
 7. Deploy production backend.
-8. Release mobile app build to internal users first.
+8. Release Android build to internal users first.
 9. Observe metrics and audit logs for the first live week.

 ## 10. Honest Readiness Decision

 You can reasonably call the system business-usable when all of these are true:

-- backend checks/tests are green
+- backend checks and tests are green
 - Postgres production config is in place
 - admin, merchant, and restaurant scopes all behave correctly
 - Android driver flow is verified on real devices